 You can't protect the value of your ring if you don't know what it's worth.
 "A thorough appraisal will include the carat weight, cut, color, and clarity of all the diamonds, the carat weight and shape of any colored stones, the metal type and fineness or karat, as well as any identifying marks, hallmarks, or stamps," says Elizabeth Doyle, president and co-founder of Doyle & Doyle.
 Most insurance companies will require an appraisal for higher value pieces (for example, rings worth $5,000 or more) while an invoice or receipt suffices for less expensive items.

 Find a reputable appraiser with sparkling reviews, preferably one who also holds a graduate degree in gemology and is a member of a national appraisal society.
 (The GIA recognizes these associations.)
 "It's very important that your appraisal is accurate," says Zaven Ghanimian, designer for Simon G. Jewelry.
 "It's not a good thing if the appraiser inflates the value of your ring."
 Sure, you might be thrilled when the sparkler that cost your groom $2,000 appraises for double, but you could end up losing money in the long run.
-You'll pay a higher monthly premium for a ring that appraises for $4,000, and if it's lost or stolen, your insurance company may just replace the ring — which could also only cost them $2,000 — instead of cutting you a check for the cool 4K.
+You'll pay a higher monthly premium for a ring that appraises for $4,000.

 Browse hundreds of engagement rings here.